 1 credit hour, 3 contact hours (0 hours lecture and 3 hours lab).
-Prerequisite: Enrollment in the Radiologic Technology program and concurrent enrollment in RAD-4103.
+Prerequisite: Enrollment in the Radiologic Technology program.
 Course is graded S/U.

 This course provides an orientation to the clinical environment.
 Topics covered are designed to prepare the student for safe practice in the clinical setting.
 Topics include radiation safety, OSHA standards, policies and procedures, code of ethics, departmental organization, and the health care team.
 This course will be taught as a term course (contact hours will be doubled over a five week period).
 This course is graded on a Satisfactory/Unsatisfactory basis.